Expanding Technology

 Expanding Materials for Evolving Applications

 Today, materials must advance to meet the needs of emerging engineering applications.
 Bridge the gap between your prototype and end-use product with precision expanded materials.
-Dexmet MicroGrid® metal foils and PolyGrid® polymers are used in batteries, electronics, aircraft, wind energy. medical, packaging, filters, fuel cells, heating elements, resistors, food & drug products, automotive, and wherever mesh and perforated foils, metals and plastics with high precision characteristics are required.
+Dexmet MicroGrid® metal foils and PolyGrid® polymers are used in batteries, electronics, aircraft, wind energy. medical, packaging, filters, fuel cells, heating elements, resistors, automotive, and wherever mesh and perforated foils, metals and plastics with high precision characteristics are required.

 How Expanded Materials are Made